SDK & Integration

 REST API

 If you are not using TypeScript, you can call the Koladr API directly over HTTP.
-The SDK methods map 1:1 to REST endpoints.
-See the API reference for details.
+The SDK methods map 1:1 to REST endpoints (/api/ingest/run-start, /api/ingest/events, /api/actions/request, /api/ingest/run-end) and each request body includes the agent API key as agentKey.

 Error Handling